PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 19:07:36
+Last updated: 2024-04-02 19:08:09
-Random Quote: It is unwise to be too sure of one's own wisdom.
-It is healthy to be reminded that the strongest might weaken and the wisest might err. - Mahatma Gandhi
+Random Quote: Courage is rightly esteemed the first of human qualities... because it is the quality which guarantees all others. - Winston Churchill